Dolphiq/craft-plugin-redirect/README.md

 # Craft CMS 3.x Redirect Manager
+**Note**
+This is a fork of the original redirect plugin by Dolphiq with efforts to better maintain and support it.

 Craft plugin that provides an easy way to enter and maintain 301 and 302 redirects.
 The plugin provides a clear user interface for admin and non-admin users.